open-ai-robot/awesome-dji-robomaster/README.md

 Here is a knowledge sharing of DJI Robomaster S1!

-Feel free to make pull request of file a issue to contribute your knowledge here.
+Feel free to make a pull request or file an issue to contribute your knowledge here.

 # Programming
  - Offcial Programming Guide[En](https://www.dji.com/robomaster-s1/programming-guide), [简体中文](https://www.dji.com/cn/robomaster-s1/programming-guide)